null

 Officially, red diamonds are thought to be the rarest and the most expensive of all colored diamonds.
 But if you’re a savvy jewelry shopper, you may have realized that the displays of most jewelry stores feature more red than purple diamonds.

-So, while the fact isn’t officially accepted, the occurrence of purple diamonds is a bit lower, especially for processed stones.
+So, while the fact isn’t officially accepted, purple diamonds are a bit lower, especially for processed stones.
 And since they are difficult to come by, it’s even harder to find a large gem-quality purple diamond.

 However, the world has been treated to some iconic purple diamonds that also happen to be of a substantial size.
 One such diamond is the Royal Purple Heart Diamond.